-While COVID-19 has wreaked havoc on nearly every aspect of the travel industry, the cruise industry has quite possibly been hit the hardest.
+While COVID-19 wreaked havoc on nearly every aspect of the travel industry, the cruise industry was possibly hit the hardest.
 The pandemic led to the voluntary suspension of worldwide cruising in March 2020, and most cruise enthusiasts have been waiting with bated breath since then.

 The economic impact has been substantial, both for cruise lines and those they employ.
 According to the Cruise Lines International Association (CLIA), financial losses from mid-March 2020 until the end of September 2020 added up to $50 billion in economic activity worldwide.
 On top of that, 334,000 jobs were lost in the industry worldwide, which led to $15 billion in lost wages.

-In the United States, stats show the cruise industry contributes over $53 billion USD in economic activity each year, and 421,000 American jobs depend on it.
-Further, every 30 cruisers from ports in the United States support one American job, and each day the suspension of cruise operations continues leads to $110 million in economic losses and the loss of up to 800 U.S. jobs.
+In the U.S., stats show the cruise industry contributes over $53 billion in economic activity each year, and 421,000 American jobs depend on it.
+Further, every 30 cruisers from ports in the U.S. support one American job, and each day the suspension of cruise operations continues leads to $110 million in economic losses and the loss of up to 800 U.S. jobs.

 The state of cruising right now

 Interestingly, cruise lines were able to resume limited cruising operations in some parts of the world last year.
-In fact, the CLIA says nearly 400,000 people have sailed in more than 10 major cruise markets since July 2020.
-Destinations where cruising resumed the earliest include Europe, Asia and the South Pacific.
+In fact, the CLIA says nearly 1 million people have sailed in more than 10 major cruise markets since July 2020, including Europe, Asia, the U.K. and parts of North America.

 Trip protection offerings by cruise line

-This is good news for cruisers who are hoping to book a cruise for later this year, as many major cruise lines have been able to offer new sailings in the second half of 2021.
+Many major cruise lines have been able to offer new trips in the second half of 2021.
 Since consumers may be worried about future cancellations or having to change their bookings due to travel concerns, cruise lines have also been forced to offer more flexibility in their cancellation and rescheduling policies.

 Here’s what a few major cruise lines have said about current and future cruise offerings: